kevinherzig/TimeMachine/readme.md

  - Implement a PWM modulator to allow folks that don't need the range to use a simple wire antenna instead of the current complex circuitry
  - Add code to be more creative with the OLED display, like icons or number of satellites
  - Add a voltage booster (preferably split rail) to the circuit to more appropriately feed the LM358
+ - Make encoder calculations a seperate task so that it can be run on a free core
+ - Using the Arduino layer adds a lot of overhead and prevents us from properly utilizing both cores since it forces us to do all IO on the same core as the Arduino library.
+What it brings is all the hardware drivers that TimeMachine depends on.
+We could port out the devices then move it to native espressif32.

 ### Environment